SpecFlowOSS/SpecFlow.Actions/Plugins/SpecFlow.Actions.LambdaTest/Readme.md

 [![Nuget](https://img.shields.io/nuget/v/SpecFlow.Actions.LambdaTest)](https://www.nuget.org/packages/SpecFlow.Actions.LambdaTest/)

-This SpecFlow.Action will help you use Browserstack and Selenium together with SpecFlow.
+This SpecFlow.Action will help you use LambdaTest and Selenium together with SpecFlow.
 As an extension of [SpecFlow.Actions.Selenium](https://github.com/SpecFlowOSS/SpecFlow.Actions/tree/main/Plugins/SpecFlow.Actions.Selenium), It handles the lifetime of your browser and provides seamless integration with the Browserstack Automate feature.

 ## Included Features